AndreaLVR/CAST/rust_impl/7z_support/README.md

 # CAST: Columnar Agnostic Structural Transformation (Rust + 7z Backend)

 A high-performance Rust implementation of the CAST (Columnar Agnostic Structural Transformation) algorithm.
-This project uses a hybrid compression strategy (Template/Dictionary + LZMA) relying on an **external 7-Zip executable** for the heavy lifting.
+This project uses a hybrid compression strategy (Template/Dictionary + LZMA2) relying on an **external 7-Zip executable** for the heavy lifting.
 This approach ensures maximum performance and compatibility without complex build dependencies.

 It includes a comprehensive **Benchmark Suite** to compare performance against industry standards (LZMA2, Brotli, Zstd).